elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 TODO: split into different types of taxes (income, property, sales, sin, capital gains, tax ethics, duties/tariffs, etc.)

 The government goal should be to use taxes to create a sustainable environment for innovation and wealth.
 Taxes should be used wisely with the end goal of lowering taxes.
-Governments should create self-sustainable nationlised businesses where the nature is a priviledge rather than a need.
+Governments should create self-sustainable nationalized businesses where the nature is a privilege rather than a need.
 Things like health care should remain nationalized, but private health care should also be allowed as it is in Quebec.
 Not sure why courts in Canada think that private health care access takes away from Canadians who are using the public health care system, but hey I'm not a judge and they aren't economists.

 #### Sales Tax

 Should not exist.
 There are so many exceptions and the CRA does not do a good job at exempting everything.
-For example, the CRA reqeuires you to have a phone number in order to login because of 2FA, but phone plans and phones have salex tax.
+For example, the CRA requires you to have a phone number in order to login because of 2FA, but phone plans and phones have sales tax.
 These are necessities and a sales tax is regressive[^regressive] in this case.
 There are simply too many cases of figuring out what is a necessity and what isn't.
 Not to mention that on top of federal sales tax, each province has its own sales tax rules.
 Therefore a national business needs to report to so many different provinces or join something like US's nexus.
-So then implementing a sales tax fattens the government (additional beauracracy).
+So then implementing a sales tax fattens the government (additional bureaucracy).

 #### Tariffs